BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/17_6_Accessing_Bitcoind_with_Swift.md

 ### 2. Create a Raw Transaction

 Creating a raw transaction is the trickiest thing because you need to get all of your JSON objects, arrays, and quotes right.
-Here's how to do so in Swift, using our very basic `param` formatting:
+Here's how to do so in Swift, using the transmitter's very basic `param` formatting:
 ```
         method = "createrawtransaction"
         param="[ { \"txid\": \"\(txid)\", \"vout\": \(vout) } ], { \"\(address)\": \(new_amount)}"